doppl-lang/dopplc/README.md

 * [Jison](http://jison.org/)

 ##Test
-Run following commands in your terminal to generate the parser and compile the test source
+Run following commands in your terminal to generate the parser and print AST of `test.doppl` to your console
 ```
 jison doppl_grammar.jison
 node dopplc.js test.doppl
 ```

 ##References